dhagell/web3-engineering-assignment/README.md

 This document is a quick test designed to evaluate your coding and problem solving skills with dApp development.
 It’s designed to be straightforward and shouldn't take longer than 3 hours.

-If you're selected to join our team, a primary task will be building JavaScript/Typescript-based app/library development and integrating with Solidity contracts.
+If you're selected to join our team, a primary task will be JavaScript/Typescript-based app/library development and integrating with Solidity contracts.
 To imitate this, we've created a task that represents the tooling you'll be working with on a daily basis.

 ## Background
 "Blind" voting on a public blockchain takes some thought.
 All data is public so it's easy to see who voted and what their vote was.
 This can bias voters, encourage herd mentality, and lead to suboptimal decisions.